ul-research-support/redcap-docker/README.md

 1. Download the REDCap-Docker master file and extract it on to your computer.

-2. Move your REDCap installation folder inside of the newly-extracted redcap-docker folder.
+2. Move your REDCap installation zip folder inside of the newly-extracted redcap-docker folder.

 3. Navigate to the directory through your terminal or command prompt and run `vagrant up`.